 I’ve spent more than eight years working with LGBTQIAP+ individuals and allies in various capacities, including education, advocacy, fundraising, counseling, and hosting peer-led support groups.

 My name is Shirley Roseman.
-I am a Registered Clinical Social Work Intern (ISW#14003) and I provide an intersectional approach to therapy, understanding that stress, trauma, and depression are all impacted by lived experiences in a society that is oppressive to some more than others.
+I am a Licensed Clinical Social Worker (SW#19572) and I provide an intersectional approach to therapy; understanding that stress, trauma, and depression are all impacted by lived experiences in a society that is oppressive to some more than others.
 It is my privilege to affirm and validate your worth and value through challenging negative self-narratives while affirming you to create a life that makes you feel good– that you deserve.

 Conversational in Portuguese, Spanish